 Don’t Admit it Was You Fault

 An accident is a traumatic experience.
-It leaves you dazed, and even confused about what actually happened.
-Incidentally, it is human nature to think that you are at fault and the other party might take advantage of this guilt.
+It leaves you dazed and even confused about what happened.
+Incidentally, it is human nature to think that you are at fault and that the other party might take advantage of this guilt.
 Therefore, it is recommended that you shouldn’t admit to fault as soon as the accident happens.
 Wait for the report to reveal who was actually at fault.

 Don’t Accept Immediate Compensation

 In some situations, the insurance company might try to give you a lower compensation than you’re entitled to.
 In these cases, it is best to consult legal counsel and gather all the information you can about your insurance policy.
 See if you are being offered less and if they can pay more before accepting compensation.

 It goes for any situation in life but is especially crucial during an insurance claim – don’t sign any document offered to you without reading it thoroughly and asking questions to help you understand it better.
 It always helps to know what compensation is owed to you, but if you’re confused, always consult a lawyer before signing anything.

 Don’t Take Too Long to File a Claim

 In many cases, claimants file claims so late after the incident that their claim is rejected outright.
 It is mainly because they don’t read their insurance policies thoroughly and don’t know that three years is the cut-off mark, after which any claims are rejected.
 Yes, you can be too injured after the collision to make a claim personally.
 In this situation, you should ask a relative or friend to file a claim for you.
 If you are alone in the country, you can task your lawyer with the job of filing the claim.
 Please don’t leave it too late.
 You might not get any compensation at all as a result.